jperon/lyluatex/lyluatex.md

 \lyIssue{Note:} LilyPond handles font selection differently from \LuaTeX and can only look up fonts that are installed as system fonts.
 For any font that is installed in the `texmf` tree LilyPond will use an arbitrary fallback font.
+Therefore \option{pass-fonts} defaults to `false`.
 However, it doesn't matter whether the fonts are selected by their family or file names.

-Scores that differ *only* by their fonts are considered different by
-\lyluatex\ and therefore recompiled correctly.

 # Cooperations